dnsimple/dnsimple-support/content/articles/product-expiring-tomorrow-notification.markdown

 ---
 title: Product Expiring Tomorrow Notification
-excerpt:
+excerpt: The Product Expiring Tomorrow email contains a list of domains expiring within 24 hours.
 categories:
 - DNSimple
 ---

 # "Product Expiring Tomorrow" Notification

-The **Product Expiring Tomorrow** email contains a list of domains expiring within 24 hours.
+The **Product Expiring Tomorrow** email contains the list of products (purchased domains, certificates and whois privacies) expiring within 24 hours.

 This notification is an important reminder and gives you the latest chance to renew a domain in case you forgot about it for whatever reason.